-ABSTRACT: This technical report outlines the in-situ calibration of the single photoelectron charge distributions for the Hamamatsu Photonics R7081-02 photomultipliers in the IceCube Neutrino
+ABSTRACT: This technical report outlines the in-situ calibration of the single photoelectron charge distributions for each of the Hamamatsu Photonics R7081-02 photomultipliers in the IceCube Neu-

-- 4 Observatory.
+- 4 trino Observatory.
 We discuss the single photoelectron extraction procedure, charge selection criteria, and report on various correlations between the shape of the charge distribution and hardware components.
-The time dependence of the charge distributions is also investigated. - 5 KEYWORDS: IceCube, SPE Template, single photoelectron, PMT charge distribution.
+The time dependence of the charge distributions is also investigated. - 5 KEYWORDS: IceCube, single photoelectron, charge distribution, PMT.